Your region and language were selected automatically. You can change this at any time in the menu on the site.

 5 Measuring principle for testing dry film thickness with magnetic-inductive method (Fe)

-This allows non-magnetic coatings such as paints, plastics, enamel, chrome, copper, zinc, powder coatings, galvanic coatings, rubber, hard chrome plating, injection metal, ceramics to be tested on magnetic substrates.
+This measuring principle allows non-magnetic coatings such as paints, plastics, enamel, chrome, copper, zinc, powder coatings, galvanic coatings, rubber, hard chrome plating, injection metal, ceramics to be tested on magnetic substrates.

 This method is based on the use of two magnetic coils whose magnetic field is altered by approaching a ferromagnetic substrate.
 The magnetic field change depends on the distance of the probe to the substrate and thus on the layer thickness.
 The second coil absorbs the magnetic current.
 This magnetic coupling between the two magnetic poles is a measure of the layer thickness.
-Electromagnetic induction uses alternating magnetic fields produced by a ferromagnetic coil.
+Electromagnetic induction uses alternating magnetic fields produced by a ferromagnetic coil (Fig. 10 and Fig. 11).

 The magnetic field can be influenced by the following factors: